 Sadly, Burundi is in the middle of the political and human rights crisis.
 The primary ethnic groups in Burundi are the Tutsi, who are the overwhelming majority, and the Hutu, a significant minority.
 After decades of military dictatorships, Burundi finally democratically elected president, a Hutu, in 1993.
 However, he was assassinated in October 1993 after only 100 days in office.
 This started a civil war between the Hutu and Tutsi factions, lasting from 1993 to 2005.
 Children were widely used by both sides in the war.

 Despite the civil war being formally over, Burundi is still having trouble recovering from it.
 It is one of the poorest nations in the world and is heavily dependent on foreign aid.
-To put it into a perspective, around 90% of the Burundi population live on less than $2 per day.
+To put it into a perspective, around 90% of the Burundi population lives on less than $2 per day.
 Not to mention that over 50% of children are chronically malnourished.
 The main source of employment is agriculture and nearly 80% of people depend on it.
-Due to this heavy dependance, however, soil degradation and deforestation are becoming more and more troubling issues.
+Due to this heavy dependence, however, soil degradation and deforestation are becoming more and more troubling issues.

 The Cuisine of Burundi

-The Burundi cuisine is very representative of the African culinary culture in general.
+Burundi cuisine is very representative of the African culinary culture in general.
 It includes beans, exotic fruits (mainly bananas), sweet potatoes, cabbage, corn, and cassava.
 Most of the food is boiled, stewed, or roasted over a wood fire.
 Meat (mainly chicken and goat) is rarely consumed in Burundi.
-Also, cows are viewed as sacred and boiling or heating cow milk is a taboo.
+Also, cows are viewed as sacred, and boiling or heating cow milk is taboo.
 When moving closer to the shores of Lake Tanganyika, fish is more popular (among those who can afford it) and is prepared in similar ways to meat.

 Not surprisingly, there’s not too much of a variety in available recipes of traditional Burundi food.
 However, I chose a few that seemed to represent their culture (and allow me to bake something interesting).
 Check out the recipes and read more!